erickhun/blog/content/posts/semiconductors.md

 If you manufacture chips, but more than 60% of the chips are faulty, this wouldn't be great when you'll need to scale.
 Those failure can be caused for multiple reasons.
 Some because of tiny imperfections in the silicon substrate, and others caused of alignment and patterning issues.

 The yield this is why so much money are poured by the manufacturers into Research and Development.
-You want to get the highest yield as possible, to be able to scale to billons of chips to satisfy your customers.
-Each year, their customers ask TMSC for smaller, and better chips (especially Apple).
+You want to get the highest yield as possible, to be able to scale to [billons of chips](https://www.tsmc.com/english/news-events/blog-article-20200801) to satisfy your customers.
+Each year,  TMSC's customers ask for smaller, and better chips (especially Apple).
 The process to make them needs to be refined, and new equipments to support those new process are constantly needed.
 [TSMC invested in 2019 3 billons dollar](https://www.taiwannews.com.tw/en/news/3954592) into R&D, and plan to invest more in 2020.
 Would any other other company would have the budget to do that?

-Today's TSMC's monopoly is is probably the results of a 40 years relationships with partners working wit each other,  creating tight relationship and trust.
-This  might be the reason on why it is so hard to compete.
+Today's TSMC's monopoly is is probably the results of a 40 years relationships with partners working wit each other, creating tight relationship and trust between each other.

 {{< youtube SP7PMmetpyw >}}

-### Why to prefer TSMC over others?
-TSMC's "inner circle" and trust
+### Why prefer TSMC over others?
+TSMC's "inner circle"
-TSMC and its founder Maurice Cheng is well respected for [its integrity](https://www.tsmc.com/english/aboutTSMC/values) and being impecable about it.
+**It's all about trust**.
+TSMC and its founder Morris Chang is well respected for [its integrity](https://www.tsmc.com/english/aboutTSMC/values) and being impecable about it.
 Companies trust them , and they have a clause of non-competitivity with everyone of their partner.
 When hearing about customers, you'll likely to hear love story with peolpe having the chance to work with them and how awesome is TSMC.

 Trust that the foundry will not compete unfairly with you.
 Trust that the foundry will deliver the PPA (power/performance/area).
 TSMC was impeccable on those 2 points since it was created.
 [Apple had legal issues with Samsung](https://en.wikipedia.org/wiki/Apple_Inc._v._Samsung_Electronics_Co ) when Apple asked them to manufacture their chips.
 They won't likely get back to them for this reason.